Garson Romalis

 Garson Romalis (October 23, 1937 – January 31, 2014) was a Canadian gynecologist who specialized in providing abortions.
 (See Abortion in Canada.)
 He was twice wounded in attempts on his life.
 The first attempt on his life was by far the most violent anti-abortion crime in Canada, according to the National Post.
 The second attempt was made by an unknown assailant who stabbed him and fled.
 Since being personally attacked, Romalis became more outspoken and more determined to provide abortions to women who want them.
 As such, he was a notable public figure in the Canadian abortion debate.
-The University of Toronto Law School invited him to speak at their Symposium to mark the 20th Anniversary of R. vs. Morgentaler.
+The University of Toronto Law School invited him to speak at their Symposium to mark the 20th Anniversary of R. v Morgentaler.
 He worked to convince medical students of the need to continue providing abortions.

 Medical training

 Romalis first observed the results of illegal abortions in 1960, when he was in medical school.
 He was assigned the case of a young woman who had died of a septic abortion after using a folk remedy slippery elm bark.
 It often contains spores of the bacteria that cause gas gangrene, which is what had killed the young woman.
 She developed an overwhelming infection.
 An autopsy showed multiple abscesses throughout her body, in her abdomen, liver, lungs, and brain.
 Romalis never forgot that case.

 Romalis again encountered the results of illegal abortions in 1962, during his internship at Cook County Hospital in Illinois, when he spent a month on the septic obstetrics ward.
 He recalls that in those days hospitals had entire wards for the victims of complications of pregnancy, and ninety percent of them had complications of septic abortion.
 The ward had about 40 beds, and more beds lining the halls for the overflow.
 Each day, the hospital admitted 10 to 30 patients with septic abortion.
 Each morning, the interns prepared 40 to 60 litres of intravenous fluid containing tetracycline, oxytocin and ergometrine for incoming patients.
 Because of the antibiotics, only about one woman died each month.
 The cause was usually septic shock associated with hemorrhage.
 In the mid-1970s, a US report revealed a large drop in maternal mortality since abortion was legalized.
 David Boyes, a founder of BC’s Pap test program, told Romalis that the numbers were straightforward and "it suggests that politicians, with a few strokes of a pen, have saved more lives than we have with twenty-five years of effort screening for cervical cancer."

 Garson Romalis was drawn to obstetrics and gynecology because he loved delivering babies.
 Abortion was illegal when he trained: he did not learn how to do abortions then.
 However, he remarks that he had "more than my share of experience looking after illegal abortion complications."
 He pointed out that in Canada and the U.S., septic shock from illegal abortion is virtually never seen today.
 Like smallpox, it is a "disappeared disease."